Joseph II, Holy Roman Emperor: Marriages and children

-Joseph never remarried.
-In 1770, Joseph's only surviving child, the seven-year-old Maria Theresa, became ill with pleurisy and died.
-The loss of his daughter was deeply traumatic for him and left him grief-stricken and scarred.
-Lacking children, Joseph II was ultimately succeeded by his younger brother, who became Leopold II.

 Co-ruler

 Joseph was made a member of the constituted council of state (Staatsrat) and began to draw up minutes for his mother to read.
 These papers contain the germs of his later policy, and of all the disasters that finally overtook him.
 He was a friend to religious toleration, anxious to reduce the power of the church, to relieve the peasantry of feudal burdens, and to remove restrictions on trade and knowledge.
 In these, he did not differ from Frederick, or his own brother and successor Leopold II, all enlightened rulers of the 18th century.
 He tried to liberate serfs, but that did not last after his death.

 Where Joseph differed from great contemporary rulers, and was akin to the Jacobins in the intensity of his belief in the power of the state when directed by reason.
 As an absolutist ruler, however, he was also convinced of his right to speak for the state uncontrolled by laws, and of the wisdom of his own rule.
-He had also inherited from his mother the belief of the house of Austria in its "August" quality and its claim to acquire whatever it found desirable for its power or profit.
-He was unable to understand that his philosophical plans for the molding of humanity could meet with pardonable opposition.
+He had also inherited from his mother the belief of the House of Austria in its "August" quality and its claim to acquire whatever it found desirable for its power or profit.
+He was unable to understand that his philosophical plans for the moulding of humanity could meet with pardonable opposition.

 Joseph was documented by contemporaries as being impressive, but not necessarily likable.
 In 1760, his arranged consort, the well educated Isabella of Parma, was handed over to him.
 Joseph appears to have been completely in love with her, but Isabella preferred the companionship of Joseph's sister, Marie Christine of Austria.
 The overweening character of the Emperor was obvious to Frederick II of Prussia, who, after their first interview in 1769, described him as ambitious, and as capable of setting the world on fire.
 The French minister Vergennes, who met Joseph when he was traveling incognito in 1777, judged him to be "ambitious and despotic".

-After the death of his father in 1765, he became emperor and was made co-regent by his mother in the Austrian dominions.
-As emperor, he had little true power, and his mother had resolved that neither her husband nor her son should ever deprive her of sovereign control in her hereditary dominions.
-Joseph, by threatening to resign his place as co-regent, could induce his mother to abate her dislike for religious toleration.